This is the perfect winter soup – thick and chunky – it’s real comfort food.

 4 lamb shanks

-100/120g of pancetta finely chopped (remove rind if any) – get the hot one, it’s my secret ingredient for a tiny bit of bite – your local supermarket or deli should have it – if they don’t have it use the normal version and add a pinch of chilli flakes.
+100/120g of pancetta finely chopped (remove rind if any) – get the hot one, it’s my secret ingredient for a tiny bit of bite – your local supermarket or deli should have it – if they don’t have it use the normal pancetta and add a small pinch of chilli flakes.

 200 to 250 gms of button mushrooms halved